ChhoeunKhuon/AI/README.md

 # Python + Jupyter
-For this project you need to install jupyter first for new.
+For this project you need to install jupyter first.